Renzou756/credit-risk-ai/README.md

 Open a Pull Request

-📄 License
+License
 This project is licensed under the MIT License - see the LICENSE file for details.

-📞 Contact
+Contact
 Renzo Ugarte Basurco

-Email: renzo.ugarte@mail.
+Email: renzo.ugarte@mail.utoronto.ca

+LinkedIn: linkedin.com/in/renzo-ugarte-basurco

+GitHub: github.com/Renzou756

+Acknowledgments
+LendingClub for providing the loan dataset

+SHAP community for excellent model interpretability tools

+FastAPI and Streamlit teams for fantastic deployment frameworks